fghaas/fghaas.github.io/content/articles/blog/no-you-wont-get-a-powerpoint.md

 your!) audience:

-* I always encourage people who sit at the back of the room, or who have vision acuity issues, to open my slides as I start the talk (I provide a full-size QR code for that purpose; [here is an example](https://fghaas.github.io/writing-professionally/#/0/1)). reveal.js [Multiplex](https://revealjs.com/multiplex/) then allows me to advance my slides on the big screen or projector, and the slides on
+* I always encourage people who sit at the back of the room, or who have vision acuity issues, to open my slides on their phone or tablet as I start the talk (I provide a full-size QR code for that purpose; [here is an example](https://fghaas.github.io/writing-professionally/#/0/1)). reveal.js [Multiplex](https://revealjs.com/multiplex/) then allows me to advance my slides on the big screen or projector, and the slides on